bggridley/fullstack-loadgen/iac/terraform/manual_steps.md

 `az ad sp create-for-rbac --name "terraform-sp" --role Contributor --scopes /subscriptions/<subscription-id> --sdk-auth`

-Might not need this part:
+Might not need this part *** really don't think this part is needed:
 Go to secrets, create a federated credential based on the branch, in this case 'terraform' under this repository.

 Now do :